 A: I was a ballet dancer until height and injuries conspired against me.
 Despite the fact that I won writing contests in school and published my first piece in third grade, it wasn’t until I went to college that I began to seriously consider writing a “thing.”

 Q: What do you do for fun?

 A: I sleep.
 Eat.
-Shop.
-I have three boys at home, so I play a lot of football and Call of Duty.
+Travel.
+Cook.
+I have three boys at home, so I cook a lot.